Nadiia Chervinska

 Pro tip:

 Use a data-driven approach to your budget.
-Look at the performance of past marketing activities to understand which channels and tactics have delivered the best ROI.
+Look at the performance of past activities to understand which marketing initiatives and channels have delivered the best ROI.
 Also, keep a buffer for unexpected opportunities or challenges.
 Your budget should be flexible enough to accommodate changes or unexpected costs.

 9. Marketing metrics